-1. Does the policy relating to ethics, bribery and corruption cover only the Company?
+- Does the policy relating to ethics, bribery and corruption cover only: the Company?
 Yes/ No. Does it extend to the Group/ Joint Ventures/ Suppliers/Contractors/NGOs /Others?

 Yes.
 The Policy relating to ethics, bribery and corruption covers the Company and its wholly owned subsidiaries.

+All suppliers and partners are expected to adopt the policy. - How many stakeholder complaints have been received in the past:

+During the year under review, no complaint has been received under the investigation mechanism with regard to this policy.

-All suppliers and partners are expected to adopt the policy.
-How many stakeholder complaints have been received in the past financial year and what percentage was satisfactorily resolved by the management?
-If so, provide details thereof, in about 50 words or so. : During the year under review, no complaint has been received under the investigation mechanism with regard to this policy.
+During the year under review, no complaint has been received under the investigation mechanism with regard to this policy.